Yoak3n/DoubanMovie2Notion/README.md

 # DoubanMovie2Notion
-Craw movie infomation from douban to notion
+Crawl movie infomation from douban to notion